GaryWSmith/xdr-parser-plugin/README.md

 # xdrParser-plugin
-Signalk plugin to parse nmea0183 data
+Signalk plugin to parse nmea0183 XDR data

 NMEA XDR messages are used to provide sensor data in the NMEA0183 format.